 United States Citizenship

-Is a great benefit and privilege to attain.
-It can be attained through birth, derived or through naturalization by the U.S. government.
-Either way, you are a U.S. citizen.
+It’s a privilege to be able to have a US citizenship.
+It can be obtained through birth, derived or through naturalization by the U.S. government.

 Naturalization is the process by which U.S. citizenship is granted to a foreign citizen or national after he or she achieves the requirements established by the law.